- coffee should be a food group

 - and to move forward, we often have to take a step back!

-No matter where you live, if you appreciate the traditions of country living and want to live a more sustainable lifestyle, you are in the right place.
+No matter where you live, if you appreciate the traditions of country living and want to live a joy-filled lifestyle, you are in the right place.

-Our goal is to help empower women with hand-picked tools and information to live country life to the fullest.
+Our goal is to help deliver hand-picked tools and information to help moms live country life to the fullest.
 We focus on food, entertaining, gardening, family, community, travel and eco-friendly living.
 Join us for a cup o’ Jo, we are certainly glad you stopped by!

 Barb Webb, Owner/Editor